-How To Paste Without Formatting on a PC or Mac
+How To Paste in Microsoft Word without Formatting on a PC or Mobile Device

-Microsoft Word is a complex, high-quality text-formatting program with Special Paste as one of its core features.
+Microsoft Word is a complex, high-quality text-formatting program with paste options as one of its core features.

-You can use Word to format a text you pasted in three different ways.
+You can use Word to format pasted text in three different ways.

-- Keep Source Formatting – This option will preserve the original formatting of the text you copied.
-That includes colors, the size of the letters, headers, footers, and other features.
+- Keep Source Formatting: This option preserves the original formatting of the text you copied, including colors, the size of the letters, headers, footers, and other features.
 Right-click and select option 1 or use Ctrl + K when pasting, instead of Ctrl + V. Notice the “(K)” in the option’s description below.

-- Merge Formatting – This option will format the text you copied based on the rest of the text in your Word file.
+- Merge Formatting: This option formats the text you copied based on the rest of the text in your Word file.
 It’s handy when you want to add a quote or a section of an existing article to your text document.
 Right-click and select option 2 or use Ctrl + M when pasting.
 Notice the “(M)” in the option’s description below.

-- Keep Text Only – Use this option if you only need the text and not the original format.
-The text you paste will appear like a basic text without any headers, color changes, and so on.
+- Keep Text Only: Use this option if you only need the text and not the original format.
+The text you paste will appear as basic text without any headers, color changes, and so on.
 Right-click and select option 3 or press Ctrl + T to paste your basic text.

 Use PureText to Get Things Done Faster

-The previous solutions work but you have to set everything manually every time you paste something.
-If your job requires a lot of copying and pasting, you could be better off with a small program that does everything automatically.
+If your task or job requires a lot of copying and pasting, you’re better off using a small program that does everything automatically.
 PureText is one of the best tools for the job.
 It’s a free Windows program that copies and pastes the text you want automatically into a Notepad file.

 PureText doesn’t require installation since it’s a dedicated Windows program.
-You need to download and unzip it, and you’re ready to go.
-It’s ideal for editors and people that do a lot of text formatting.
+You just download the application from the Microsoft Store and launch it.
+PureText is ideal for editors and people that do a lot of text formatting.

 Use Dedicated Browser Extensions